johanhalse/pucko-search/README.md

 ## It's so tiny!

-Ayup.
+Yup.
 It's designed to be more or less a drop-in for your lunr.js installation unless you're doing anything clever (so hands off those Levenshtein distances and fancy-pants vectors!) but it's only 2kb minified.
 The only thing it contains is a really basic algorithmic stemmer which is currently in, uh, Swedish, and a naive string search.
 That's what I needed when I wrote this.

 ## Installation